Bill Williamson: The Australian years

 Apprentice Bill Williamson rode his first winner in 1937, but it was only after he was discharged from the army, where he served as a driver with the 119th General Transport Company, after which his career gathered pace.
 Much of Williamson’s early success came from his association with trainers Lou Robertson and Fred Hoysted, both members of the Racing’s Hall of Fame.
 His greatest success came in the 1952 Melbourne Cup when he rode Dalray to victory (with a broken left arm, being an injury sustained during a fall some three weeks before).
 He twice won the Caulfield Cup on Rising Fast in 1955 and Ilumquh 1960.
 He won the Victorian Jockey’s Premiership in six of the eight years, before he headed abroad in 1960, where he rode until his retirement in 1973.

 Williamson rode with great distinction in England, Ireland and Europe winning thirteen classic races, eight in Ireland, two in England and three in Europe.
 "He and Scobie Breasley were the best two jockeys I’ve ever seen," International jockey Ron Hutchison said, "he was extremely patient, sitting and waiting until the final three hundreds to take off.
 He was just a wonderful stylist, so nice to watch, a straight back, low in the saddle and perfect balance."

 The sleepy eyed Williamson (dubbed "Weary Willy" by the English press due to his sleepy eyes) was an exceptionally modest man with an intense dislike for self-promotion.
 He never bothered to add up the number of winners he rode, and was vague about his achievements and the names of champions he had ridden.
 Once asked why he did not smile after he had won, "because half an hour later I might get beat on a favourite and I was sorry I smiled."
 He also said "who smiles, really, when they are working?"

 He became interested in horses as a child because of the achievements of his mothers uncle Bobby Lewis, the famous jockey (four times winner of Melbourne Cup).
 The family came from Epsom in Victoria and bought Bill a pony when he was only seven.
 As his skills improved, trainer Alex McCracken allowed him to work his horse at the track at Mentone.
 As soon as he could leave school, he became an apprentice to Fred Lewis, Bob's brother at Epsom.

 His first winner came at Epsom in 1937 on a horse called Lilirene, the last winner Bobby Lewis rode to victory ironically.
-Lewis was a hard master and pointed out so many faults in Williamson's riding, that the boy wondered how the boy managed to stay on.
+Lewis was a hard master and pointed out so many faults in Williamson's riding, that he wondered how the boy managed to stay on.